BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 Another way of putting settings together is by using Python's multi-inheritance mechanism.
-It it very useful when putting a frameworks and application settings together.
+It it very useful when putting a framework and application settings together.
 For example, Django settings and application settings can be separated as follows: